scarf-sh/docs/docs/index.md

 ## About

 Scarf provides open-source software maintainers with deep insights about their project's usage.
 With best-in-class open-source usage analytics and tracking capabilities, Scarf uncovers how and where your software is being utilized, which companies are relying on it, and much more.
-This data helps maintainers understand their project's reach, identify growth opportunities, and devise strategies for enhanced engagement.
+This data helps maintainers understand their project's reach, identify growth opportunities, and make informed strategic decisions.
 With its ethos firmly rooted in the open-source community, Scarf is not just a platform but a partner in your software project's journey toward success.

 ## Documentation Sections Overview